Knoxville, TN

 Does deep tissue massage hurt?

 It should feel intense, not painful.
-There's a difference between 'good hurt' — where you feel pressure working on a tight spot — and actual pain.
-A good therapist knows where that line is, and ours check in with you throughout the session.
-If it's ever too much, just say so and they'll back off.
-The goal is effective pressure that your body responds to, not white-knuckling through it.
+There's a real difference between 'good hurt' — where you feel firm pressure working on a tight spot and your body wants to release into it — and actual pain that makes you brace.
+Our Tennessee-licensed therapists check in throughout the session, and the moment something crosses the line, just say so and they back off.
+The goal is effective pressure your body responds to, not white-knuckling.
+Most clients describe it as a 7 out of 10 in the deepest moments.

-If you've got one main problem area — say your neck and shoulders, or your lower back — 60 minutes is usually enough to make a real dent.
-If you want full-body work plus extra time on trouble spots, go with 90 minutes.
-Most of our regulars who come in for maintenance settle on 60, while people coming in with a backlog of tension usually prefer 90 for the first few sessions.
+If you have one main problem area — say neck and shoulders, or just your lower back — 60 minutes is usually enough to make a real dent.
+If you want full-body coverage plus extra time on trouble spots, book 90 minutes.
+Most regulars on a maintenance schedule settle into 60-minute visits; clients walking in with months of accumulated tension often prefer 90 minutes for their first 2–3 visits, then drop to 60 once their baseline improves.

-How is deep tissue different from Swedish massage?
+How is deep tissue different from Swedish massage or therapeutic massage?

 Explore Related Service Pages